 Distinguishing Feature : The soapy feeling of its sap and leaves.

-Soapwort was once used extensively to make soap especially for use by woollen mills, but the soap so produced is now only used for delicate cleaning operations such as those performed by museum conservationists, such as for cleaning the Turin Shroud.
+Soapwort was once used extensively to make soap especially for use by woollen mills, but the soap so produced is now only used for delicate cleaning operations such as those performed by museum conservationists - for instance - cleaning the Turin Shroud.
 Its leaves have a very soapy feel to them because of the presence of saponins.
 They also contain a fungicide, which helps preservation.
-Because of its industrial past, it is found quite extensively now growing wild in grassy places, the banks of streams, near canals, on on hedge banks.
+Because of its industrial past, it is now found growing wild quite extensively in grassy places, the banks of streams, near canals, on on hedge banks.
 Despite its poisonous nature it has in the past been used to make a head on beer.

 The stems are thick, hollow and rather brittle.
 The five petals, although symmetrically arranged around a circle at 72 degree intervals, are usually asymmetric.
 Sometimes with slight negative curvature at the tips (slightly nicked at the tip).
 Soapwort spreads rapidly by means of underground rhizomes.

 There are about 20 species of Soapworts, only three of which occur in the UK, one of which is

 Rock Soapwort.
 The genus Saponaria is closely related to the genera Lychnis and Silene, but Soapworts have only two styles in the flower rather than the three or five respectively of the others.